roger-russel/beholder-web-client/README.md

-# Beholder WEB CLIENT, Need someone to keep an eye on your servers?
+# Beholder Monitor - Php Web Client

 ![Try Beholder](https://raw.githubusercontent.com/RogerRussel/beholder-web-client/master/opt/img/beholder.jpg)

 Beholder is a simple php monitoring system, this client is made to response a json with current stats of which is been monitorated.

 This client can be used with Zabbix and others too, just setup those to read the json file which this client give.

 ## Dependencies